Use these flexible turnkey materials to share with others and to build your own Host City OPC 28 events and programs quickly and efficiently.

 The Olympic and Paralympic athletes of this Host City created their own Host City Team (local organizing/sponsoring group) to join OPC.
 Because of timing and resource issues, that was all the Host City Team could do this year -- but it was enough to participate in OPC!
 In future years, a 5k fun run/walk race through the city led by both Olympic and Paralympic racers is envisioned.

-The Olympic & Paralympic Flame is a universal symbol of the peaceful Spirit of the Games.
-We encourage and will work with all Host City Teams to find creative ways to ‘re-light’ a symbolic or real flame for OPC Celebrations moving forward.
+The Olympic & Paralympic Flame is a universal symbol of the peaceful and powerful Spirit of the Games.
+We encourage and will work with all Host City Teams to find creative ways to ‘re-light’ a symbolic or real flame and to share OLY PLY PEACE VALUES moving forward.

 PIERRE DE COUBERTIN, Founder, modern Olympic movement